wso2/carbon-datasources/sample/spi-sample/README.md

 ## Using carbon datasources in non-OSGi environment

 The datasources required for non-OSGi client application can be defined in a configuration file and naming convention of the configuration file is *-datasources.xml.
 Refer the sample configuration file as follows;
-JNDI configuration cannot be added to a datasource because JNDI support is not there for non-OSGi applications at the moment.

 If there is no jndi config defined explicitly in datasource definition, it will use the InMemoryInitialContextFactory to bind datasource objects to jndi context using carbon-jndi.